rochapps/django-secure-input/README.rst

 Let your users input html into your textareas without losing any sleep. django-secure-input sanitizes user's input and allows only some tags to be interpreted as html and escapes the rest.
-By default, <script> are not allowed.
+By default, <script> tags are not allowed.

 .. image::
     https://secure.travis-ci.org/rochapps/django-secure-input.png?branch=master